kevinvlad03/kevinvlad03/README.md

-# Kevin Vlad - Computer Science Enthusiast 👨‍💻
+# Dumitru Vlad - Computer Science Enthusiast 👨‍💻

 Welcome to my GitHub profile!
-I'm Kevin Vlad, a passionate computer science student with a thirst for knowledge and a love for technology. 🚀
+I'm Vlad, or Kevin, as everyone calls me, a passionate computer science student with a thirst for knowledge and a love for technology. 🚀

 ## About Me
 - 🎓 I am a dedicated student in the field of computer science, constantly striving to expand my horizons.